RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

            "/rc/databases/backups/" ]
 ---

-The back up process for Redis Enterprise Cloud data depends on your plan:
+The backup process for Redis Enterprise Cloud databases depends on your plan:

 - Flexible and Annual can use the **Backup** icon on the **View Database** screen or schedule regular backups.